Introduction to the Prayer Cycle

 Each day you are invited to morning and evening prayer with the original cathedral, scripture, saints, spiritual directors, icon, sacrament, and liturgy.
 These prayers bring together the rich tradition of monastic prayer, the wisdom of ancient mystics, songs from our album compilations, embodied prayers to accompany each song, contemporary versions of the psalms, and poetry and blessings.

 You are welcome to pray through on your own or with a group.
-We provide all of the written texts for seven days of morning and evening prayers in this free handout.
+We provide all of the written texts for seven days of morning and evening prayers.
 Duplication is permitted with attribution.
 The songs are available to purchase as a CD or mp3 download and the dances are available for purchase on DVD or streaming format.
 Your purchases help to support our ability to offer these resources and continue to develop more weeks of the prayer cycle on different themes.

 How to Pray with the Prayer Cycle